Our Footage-Stabilizing Phone Mount

-- No Straps: We no longer recommend mounts that you have to “strap” into your phone.
-These make it hard to attach and detach your phone, and they often block the camera.
+- No Straps: Straps make it hard to attach and detach your phone, and they often block the camera.

 This mount has slightly more limited motion than our top pick, but in exchange it’s faster to get your phone in and out of the mount - meaning you can easily remove the phone while riding.